The ‘Needs to Know’

 …passing through the kissing gate on the left…

-16. So what can we tell you about Carlton…well after researching, not much actually, but it is another lovely village & there’s lots to see, so let’s go & have a look…
+16. So what can we tell you about Carlton…well after researching, not much actually, but it’s another lovely village & there’s lots to see…

-Turning right along The Moor we follow the road to the junction with High Street where we turn left…
+Turn right along The Moor & follow the road to the junction with the High Street & turn left…

-17. We’re in the ‘backwaters’ of Carlton now, passing along little alleys thinking where are we going, but trust us…you’ll emerge eventually…
+17. Continue along little alleys thinking where are you going, but trust us…you’ll emerge eventually…

-…& then we’re out of the alley turning left & heading towards another gate…
+Once out of the alley turn left & head towards another gate…

-18. Finally we’re back out in the open fields where we can see Carlton Church…our next stop…
+18. Finally you’re back out in the open fields where you can see Carlton Church…your next stop…

 19. Exit through the gate on the right…

-…where we come to the gateway into St Mary the Virgin Carlton which dates from 950 AD…
+…where you’ll come to the gateway into St Mary the Virgin Carlton which dates from 950 AD…

-Coming out of the churchyard turn left along the road & follow it round the left bend where there’s another bench with some great views if you fancy a break
+20. Come out of the churchyard, turn left along the road & follow it round the left bend where there’s another bench with some great views if you fancy a break

 21. On entering the village continue to the junction below of the High Street & The Causeway.
-Our path is straight ahead down The Causeway
+The path is straight ahead down The Causeway

 So what can we tell you about Carlton…this link will take you to the village site, but it’s hard to find much about the history of the place